-Students are expected to submit academic papers according to the standards of the American Psychological Association (2001).
+Students are expected to submit academic papers according to the standards of the American Psychological Association (2001) unless otherwise stated in the assignment guidelines.
 You may want to review the expectations summarized in the APA Style Guidelines (a BCIT Nursing document, December 1999).
-All assignments must be received by the course tutor no later than 4:00 pm March 29th, 2004.
+All assignments must be received by the course tutor no later than 12:00 noon December 1st, 2004.
 Assignments may be mailed in the assignment envelopes provided.
 Please make sure the BCIT address is showing through the clear plastic slot.
 You should allow at least four weeks turnaround if you mail assignments.
 You may fax assignments to 604-436-9590 if you wish; please call the instructor to ensure that they are aware that the paper has been faxed.
 Also, you may e-mail assignments to the Instructor as text-rich Microsoft documents or as word documents (try both formats initially to identify the method that makes the best connection with the BCIT network).
 Those students who have not e-mailed attachments prior to this might want to send a trial document to ensure that glitches are worked out before the assignment deadline.

-Turnaround time for the marking of assignments will take between two and three weeks.
+Turnaround time for the marking of assignments will take between two-three weeks.